 149 N. 6th St, Williamsburg, 718-384-2025, www.midnightsbk.com, @midnightsbk

 The country-like garden at this local Astoria spot is very unique.
 You see… Mix-master Mike Di Tota – who curates the cocktail program – is a graduate of the School of Professional Horticulture at the New York Botanical Garden, and curates all the plantings for the outdoor space, including a variety of tropical and subtropical foliage plants with dramatic leaf shapes and patterns.
+If there are any fallen leaves, they clean it up with a leaf vacuum from https://www.archute.com/best-leaf-vacuum-mulcher/.
 Although the garden seats 30 at six tables, it is often dotted with couples cozying up over conversation and cocktails.
 A refreshing, seasonal ‘tail is Big Kahuna made with Rum Blanc, créole shrubb, strawberry, guava, Cappelletti, Cocchi Vermouth Amaro, crème de pêche, tarragon, lime and bitters.

 30-09 34th St, Astoria, 718-777-2570, www.sweetaftonbar.com, @sweetafton